Alw1/aoc-rs/README.md

 ### Notes
-- Before using for the first time, find your [session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1) and put it in the .env file at the root of the project, otherwise automatic input fetching will not work
+- Before using for the first time, find your [session cookie](https://github.com/wimglenn/advent-of-code-wim/issues/1) and put it in the .env file at the root of the project, otherwise automatic input fetching will not work.
+Your .env file should look like this `AOC_SESSION_TOKEN={your token here}`
-- README will eventually contain tables containing benchmarks for each solution by year